cypress-io/cypress-documentation/source/guides/guides/environment-variables.md

 ## See also

-- {% url "Environment Variables recipe" recipes#Server-Communication %}
+- {% url "Environment Variables recipe" recipes#Fundamentals %}